-The Guidelines are part of the 1976 OECD Declaration on International Investment and Multinational Enterprises, a political commitment by acceding states to provide an open and transparent environment for international investment and to stimulate the positive contribution of multinational enterprises to socio-economic progress.
+The Guidelines are part of the 1976 OECD Declaration on International Investment and Multinational Enterprises, a political commitment taken by acceding states to provide an open and transparent environment for international investment and to stimulate the positive contribution of multinational enterprises to socio-economic progress.

-The Guidelines clarify the expectations of the acceding states for responsible business conduct and help multinational enterprises to harmonize their activities with government policies.
+The Guidelines clarify the expectations of the acceding states for responsible business actions and help multinational enterprises to harmonize their activities with government policies.
 Balancing the open investment climate with the responsibilities of enterprises is key.

 OECD Due Diligence Guide

 Businesses can play an important role in promoting economic, environmental and social progress, especially when they minimize the adverse impacts of their operations, supply chains and other business relationships.
-The OECD Guidelines for Multinational Enterprises recommend that enterprises conduct due diligence to identify, prevent or mitigate impacts and take into account how the actual and potential adverse impacts of their operations are addressed.
+The OECD Guidelines for Multinational Enterprises recommend enterprises to conduct due diligence to identify, prevent or mitigate impacts and take into account how the actual and potential adverse impacts of their operations are addressed.

 The OECD's Due Diligence Guide offers entrepreneurs 3 key steps to implement standards.

 As part of the first step, it is proposed to include standards for responsible business conduct in the internal documents of the company, develop internal control systems in accordance with the standards for responsible business conduct, and support the implementation of standards through educational training for employees.
-A senior executive should also be appointed to be responsible for implementing responsible business policy.
-At the second stage, it is proposed to identify the main risks of violating the standards of responsible business conduct, eliminate such risks and prevent the formation of such risks in the future, carry out regular monitoring, communicate with stakeholders and make the results of work on issues of responsible business conduct publicly available, and conduct an external audit.
+A senior executive should also be appointed as the one responsible for implementing responsible business policy.
+At the second stage, it is proposed to identify the main risks of violating the standards of responsible business action, eliminate such risks and prevent the formation of such risks in the future, carry out regular monitoring, communicate with stakeholders and make the results of work on issues of responsible business conduct publicly available, and conduct an external audit.

 At the third stage, it is proposed to implement measures to correct past adverse consequences.

-Following these guidelines can help businesses avoid and address adverse employee, human rights, environmental, bribery, consumer and corporate governance impacts that can be associated with their operations, supply chains, and other business relationships.
+Following these guidelines can help businesses to avoid and address adverse employee, human rights, environmental, bribery, consumer and corporate governance impacts that can be associated with their operations, supply chains, and other business relationships.
 The guide contains additional explanations, tips, and illustrative examples of due diligence.